 Instead, the song evolved from an angry rock song to a softer, bluesy sound, no doubt helped along by the ‘fifth Beatle’, who had joined the group the previous day.
 Enter Billy Preston, who Harrison had invited to proceedings to try and bring an end to the bickering.
 He wisely assumed a relative stranger among them would put everyone on their best behaviour and give them a kick up the arse.
 He was right.

-Billy Preston, born in September 1946 in Houston, Texas, had been a child prodigy.
+Billy Preston, born on 2 September 1946 in Houston, Texas, had been a child prodigy.
 Self-taught, he never recieved a single piano lesson.
-He first met the Beatles aged 16 in 1962, when he was playing in the singer’s backing band at a Liverpool show that the Fab Four opened.
+He first met The Beatles aged 16 in 1962, when he was playing in the singer’s backing band at a Liverpool show that the Fab Four opened.
 When Harrison had left the January rehearsals, he had gone to a Ray Charles gig, in which Preston performed on the organ.

 Before it had even been released, Get Back had earned its place in Beatles folklore, for it was the last song they ever played together live.
 After much toing and froing about how the project would end, they finally agreed to be filmed performing on the roof of Apple Studios with Billy Preston.
 They opened the short concert with two takes, and then closed the set with one last version, featuring ad-libs from McCartney referring to the police ascending to the roof to shut the gig down (available on Anthology 3).
 The set ended with Lennon’s famous, ironic quote ‘I’d like to say thank you on behalf of the group and ourselves and I hope we’ve passed the audition.’
 Phil Spector would add this to the end of the version that made it to Let It Be.